Dan-Matthews-23/Heart-Helpers/README.md

 There are two main aims for the website:

 - Recruit new and existing volunteers to help with natioanlly-organised events
-- Provide contact information about local branches to new and existing volunteers
+- Provide a means for the user to contact the organisers or their local branch

 #### Key information for the site